kotaro0217/seasy/README.md

 | items  | reference | null: false, foreign_key: true |

 ### association
-- belong_to :user
+- belongs_to :user
-- belong_to :item
+- belongs_to :item
-- has_one :purchase
+- has_one :shipping address

 ##  shipping addressテーブル